IEEE-NITK/Return_Of_The_Snake/README.md

   Convert binary score values into visual outputs using time-multiplexed control logic for user feedback.

 - **Enhance gameplay experience with audio output using PWM**:
-  Implement a basic sound system that plays a tone whenever the snake consumes an apple, adding sensory interaction to the hardware game loop [^4].
+  Implement a basic sound system that plays a tone whenever the snake consumes an apple, adding sensory interaction to the hardware game loop.

 - **Explore FPGA-based system design for educational purposes**:
   This project provides hands-on experience with finite state machines, synchronization, timing analysis, memory mapping, and peripheral interfacing, aligning with common learning goals in undergraduate digital design curricula.